Odrysian kingdom: Expansion under Teres I

 The first known Odrysian king was the expansionist Teres I, who is claimed by Thucydides to have been the first Odrysian king altogether.
-Writing in the late 5th century BC, he wrote that Teres "was the first powerful king of the Odrysae" and that he "was the first founder of the great Odrysian kingdom, which he extended over a large part of Thrace, although many of the Thracian tribes are still independent."
+Writing in the late 5th century BC, he wrote that Teres "was the first powerful king of the Odrysae" and that he "was the first founder of the great Odrysian empire, which he extended over a large part of Thrace, although many of the Thracian tribes are still independent."
 Said independent tribes consisted of Thracians living along parts of the Aegean coast and in parts of the Rhodope mountains and as well as the powerful Triballi around the Haemus.

 Teres most likely came to dominate central Thrace soon after 480 BC.
 Building his realm on a privileged warrior aristocracy, he and his son Sitalces expanded the realm from the Danube in the north to the outskirts of Abdera at the Aegean Sea.
 He also expanded to eastern Thrace, although he suffered a setback at the hands of the Thynoi.
 In the north-east, he cemented the position of his realm by allying himself with the kingdom of Scythia under king Ariapeithes, who married Teres' daughter.
 In conclusion, the Odrysians were the first to supersede the Thracian tribal system and establish a large state in the eastern Balkans.